Problems at school

-The education authority has a legal duty to ensure that every child under 16, and those aged 16-19 who wish it, continues to receive an education suitable to her age and ability.
+The education authority has a legal duty to ensure that every child under 16, and those aged 16-19 who wish it, continues to receive an education suitable to their age and ability.
 If a pupil becomes pregnant this duty still remains.

 There is no national policy or guidance on this matter and authorities and schools may vary in how they deal with pregnancy in school.
 The wishes of the pupil and the range of alternative options will also vary from case to case and should be taken into account.